BFI-MFM/mfm-dev/hk/README.md

 # He and Krishnamurthy

-This model is based on "Intermediary Asset Pricing" by Zhiguo He and Arvind Krishnamurthy.
+This model is based on *Intermediary Asset Pricing* by Zhiguo He and Arvind Krishnamurthy.

-*Solvingmodelmain_aeaweb.m* is the code to solve for the equilibrium price/dividend ratio, and plotting the basic model implied functions.
+*Solvingmodelmain_aeaweb.m* is the code to solve for the equilibrium price/dividend ratio and plot the basic model implied functions.
 It uses the ode function *delefully2hw15s.m*.